jmetcoff/apalojs/README.md

 This is a demonstration of the capabilities that can be achieved by combining modern HTML5/JS applications with a Jedox/Palo back-end.

-This service was created for demonstration purposes is not yet production ready.
+This service was created for demonstration purposes and is not yet production ready.
 Some of the additional work items listed below should be completed first.

 There is only a single public sample provided at present, it is based on the Bikers demo database.
 The default index page of the service has a link to that demo page.
 It is a very simplistic web page with choices for year, month, and depth for expanding.
 Note that one of the advantages of this service is that the entire table is retrieved in a single request to the service.